-- 1.1.2.01 ASA supports programs that do not distort planting decisions and which are WTO compliant. - 1.1.2.02 ASA supports non-recourse marketing loans. - 1.1.2.03 ASA opposes efforts to require producers to lose beneficial interest in their commodities at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program. - 1.1.2.04 ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low price assistance programs. - 1.1.2.05 ASA supports the use of federal crop insurance records and/or production evidence from similar surrounding farms as an acceptable form of proving yields for federal farm programs. - 1.1.2.06 ASA supports amending the restriction on planting fruits and vegetables on program crop base acres to allow producers to preserve base history on acres planted to these except under the current exemption for double-cropping practices.
-(2015) - 1.1.2.07 The CCC should not assess check-off fees on soybeans under loan unless they are forfeited to the CCC. - 1.1.2.08 ASA supports the Agriculture Act of (2014), including improvements in the Federal crop insurance program, and opposes reopening this legislation.
-(2014)
+- 1.1.2.01 ASA supports programs that do not distort planting decisions and which are WTO compliant. - 1.1.2.02 ASA supports non-recourse marketing loans. - 1.1.2.03 ASA opposes efforts to require producers to lose beneficial interest in their commodities at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program.

-- 1.1.2.09 ASA opposes dividing the agricultural titles from the nutrition title in the next Farm Bill.
-(2016) - 1.1.2.10 ASA recommends in the next Farm Bill that in order to accurately identify current crops being grown, that all base acres have the option to be realigned or re-designated to the previous four years of production.
-(2016) - 1.1.2.11 ASA supports the utilization of current RMA yield information to calculate the county yield for ARC-CO payments under the current Farm Bill (2016) - 1.1.2.12 ASA supports the farmer's choice to choose whether to use NASS or RMA calculations for county yield for ARC-CO payment if it is in the next Farm Bill.
-(2016)
+- 1.1.2.04 ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low price assistance programs. - 1.1.2.05 ASA supports the use of federal crop insurance records and/or production evidence from similar surrounding farms to update yields for federal farm programs.
+(2017) - 1.1.2.06 ASA supports amending the restriction on planting fruits and vegetables on program crop base acres to allow producers to preserve base history on acres planted to these except under the current exemption for double-cropping practices.
+(2015) - 1.1.2.07 The CCC should not assess check-off fees on soybeans under loan unless they are forfeited to the CCC. - 1.1.2.08 ASA supports the Agriculture Act of 2014, including improvements in the Federal crop insurance program, and opposes reopening this legislation.
+(2014) - 1.1.2.09 ASA supports keeping the agricultural titles and the nutrition title in the next Farm Bill.
+(2016) - 1.1.2.10 ASA recommends that the next Farm Bill give producers a one-time choice to: (1) maintain the existing crop acreage bases on a farm; (2) reallocate bases to reflect average acres planted to program crops in the previous four years, not to exceed current total base acres on a farm; or (3) update bases to include all acres planted to program crops in the previous four years.
+(2017) - 1.1.2.11 ASA supports the utilization of current Risk Management Agency (RMA) yield information to calculate the county yield for ARC-CO payments under the next Farm Bill.
+If RMA yields are not available, ASA supports using RMA information from adjoining counties.
+If RMA information from adjoining counties is not available, ASA supports using NASS yields.
+(2017)